 So far, every child who has come through our doors has progressed in a myriad of ways—learning how to communicate, playing appropriately with toys, making friends and gaining the skills necessary for regular education in the school setting.

-We are a 501(c)3 nonprofit agency, so all our funds go directly back to supporting our mission.
-We earn half our funds from sliding scale fees and school contracts; the rest comes from fundraisers, donations and grants.
+We are a 501(c)3 nonprofit agency, so all our funds go directly back to supporting our mission, which is to provide affordable therapeutic services to children with autism and other developmental disabilities .
+Thankfully, the Autism Center has a grant-funded scholarship account which allows families without insurance coverage and the ability to pay out-of-pocket to access services.
+We earn half our funds from insurance revenue, sliding scale fees and school contracts; the rest comes from fundraisers, donations and grants.
+By raising funds through fundraisers and donations, we are able to accept Medicaid reimbursements.
+As Medicaid’s rates do not cover the full cost of providing services, we offset the gap with fundraising income and donations.
 We have been blessed with overwhelming community support, and for that we are immensely thankful.

 Learn more about how you can support our mission.

 We believe it’s not just the responsibility of the parents – or our staff – to educate these children.
 We believe it’s a community issue.
-The lifetime cost to society for each person with untreated autism is $3.2 million—mostly due to lost wages and adult care.
-With an estimated 1,500 autistic children in Northeast Mississippi, it’ll cost the region more than $4 billion over the next 80 years—unless we do something to treat it now.
+According to Autism Speaks, the lifetime cost to society for each person with untreated autism is $3.2 million—mostly due to lost wages and adult care; however, that cost can be reduced by $1 million per individual if they are given access to necessary treatment and resources.
+With an estimated 1,500 children with autism in Northeast Mississippi, it’ll cost the region more than $4 billion over the next 80 years—unless we do something to treat it now.

 When addressed early and regularly treated with behavioral therapy, children with ASD can develop into some of the smartest and most focused children and adults, forming meaningful relationships with those around them.